maikolachi/optimal-dazzle/README.md

 6. Developed using Xcode 11 and targets iOS 12.4
 7. Dark mode may not appear correctly
 8. If the image url is not supplied by the API a stock image is displayed, as there are many events without one
-9. Using the largest size image for the thumbnail to get the worst case which can be imporved by using a smaller available image
+9. Using the largest size image for the thumbnail to get the worst case which can be imporved by using a smaller image if available

 ## Caching

 - The favourities are cached in Core Data and are loaded into a hash table (Set) on startup to allow for O(1) search efficiency
 - Images are cached in the documents folder
-- UITableView prefeching is used to verify that the imaage is in the cache, if not present an NSOperation is queued to fetch the image and place it in the cache.
+- UITableView prefeching is used to verify that the imaage is in the cache, if not present, an NSOperation is queued to fetch the image and place it in the cache.
-- Also during cell construction for the Table View, if the image is not found in the cache an operation is queued and that operation provides a call back that is called when the download is complete.
+- Also during cell construction for the Table View, if the image is not found in the cache, an operation is queued and that operation provides a call back that is called when the download is complete.
 - When downloading images while building a cell, the callback verifies that the downloaded image is for the same cell that is displaying, as may not be the case when the cell is reused.
 - The operation to download images runs on a background thread and if the image is found in the cache it ignores the process, else downloads it and saves it in the cache.
-- **Query results and details of events are never cached** to allow for maximum flexibility
+- **Query results and details of events are never cached** - to allow for maximum flexibility

 ## Unit Tests